andrepugni/andrepugni.github.io/about.md

 and [Francesca Chiaromonte](https://www.santannapisa.it/it/francesca-chiaromonte).

-My thesis focused on Selective Prediction, a framework that extends supervised learning by allowing ML models to abstain from making predictions on examples that are too hard to classify.
+My thesis focused on Selective Prediction, a framework that extends supervised learning by allowing ML models to abstain from making predictions on examples that are too hard to predict.
 This is a crucial feature for real-world applications, where the cost of making a mistake can be high.

 My research interests currently include abstaining systems, deferring systems, causal inference and fair AI.